hypergood-labs/css/packages/css/src/vite/core/atomizers/README.md

    }
    ```

-Technically there is a difference between 'shortest value string length' and 'least bytes on average when brotli compressed with a bunch of other declarations in a big css file', but I do not feel like measuring the difference.
+Technically there is a difference between 'shortest string length' and 'least bytes on average when brotli compressed with a bunch of other declarations in a big css file', but I do not feel like measuring the difference.